isturdy/textualism/specification.md

   + Explicit: `%%%` on the key's line (any whitespace allowed); ends with the next dedent (using the explicit dedent rules).
 No formatting processed.

 ## Indent blocks
-All internal blocks must start at the beginning of a line.
+All internal blocks must start at the beginning of a line (after indents)
 + %%%: explicit block
   + %%% language other attributes
     + e.g. %%% haskell literate